WaylandM/dichroic-mirror-offsets/README.md

 # dichroic-mirror-offsets
-Tools for measuring and correcting dichroic mirror offsets on Olympus FV3000
+Tools for measuring and correcting dichroic mirror offsets on the Olympus FV3000